-6. Repeating a Required Course
+Repeating a Required Course

-A student has the option of repeating a required course if the grade is D or F. After the course is completed successfully, the new grade replaces the earlier D or F. Students who fail the same required course twice will be placed on academic probation and may face dismissal.
+A student has the option of repeating a required course if the grade is D or F. After the course is completed successfully, the new grade replaces the earlier D or F. Students who fail the same required course twice will receive an academic warning and may face discontinuation.

 Denominational requirements may also be repeated if failed.
 If a denominational course is failed a second time, it must be taken at another school and cannot be repeated at Garrett-Evangelical.
-The student will be placed on academic probation and may face dismissal.
+The student will receive an academic warning and may face discontinuation.

-7. Grade Changes
+Grade Changes